-- Where the person knows or has reason to know that the other person is: - Incapable of appraising the nature of the conduct; - Incapable of declining participation in that sexual contact; or - Incapable of communicating unwillingness to engage in that sexual contact. - Misdemeanor sexual abuse: Engaging in a sexual act or sexual contact with another person when one should have knowledge or reason to know that the act was committed without that other person's permission. - First degree child sexual abuse: Being at least 4 years older than a child and engaging in a sexual act with that child or causing that child to engage in a sexual act. - Second degree child sexual abuse: Being at least 4 years older than a child and engaging in sexual contact with that child or causing that child to engage in sexual contact. - First degree sexual abuse of a minor: Being 18 years of age or older, in a significant relationship with a minor, and engaging in a sexual act with that minor or causing that minor to engage in a sexual act. - Second degree sexual abuse of a minor: Being 18 years of age or older, in a significant relationship with a minor, and engaging in a sexual contact with that minor or causing that minor to engage in a sexual contact. - First degree sexual abuse of a secondary education student: Any teacher, counselor, principal, coach, or other person of authority in a secondary level school who engages in a sexual act with a student under the age of 20 years enrolled in that school or school system, or causes that student to engage in a sexual act. - Second degree sexual abuse of a secondary education student: Any teacher, counselor, principal, coach, or other person of authority in a secondary level school who engages in sexual conduct with a student under the age of 20 years enrolled in that school or school system, or causes that student to engage in sexual conduct. - Enticing a child or minor: - Being at least 4 years older than a child or being in a significant relationship with a minor and - Taking that child or minor to any place for the purpose of committing any offense set forth in §§ 22-3002 to 22-3006 and §§ 22-3008 to 22-3009.02, or
+- By threatening or placing that other person in reasonable fear (other than by threatening or placing that other person in reasonable fear that any person will be subjected to death, bodily injury, or kidnapping); or - Where the person knows or has reason to know that the other person is: - Incapable of appraising the nature of the conduct; - Incapable of declining participation in that sexual contact; or - Incapable of communicating unwillingness to engage in that sexual contact. - Misdemeanor sexual abuse: Engaging in a sexual act or sexual contact with another person when one should have knowledge or reason to know that the act was committed without that other person's permission. - First degree child sexual abuse: Being at least 4 years older than a child and engaging in a sexual act with that child or causing that child to engage in a sexual act. - Second degree child sexual abuse: Being at least 4 years older than a child and engaging in sexual contact with that child or causing that child to engage in sexual contact. - First degree sexual abuse of a minor: Being 18 years of age or older, in a significant relationship with a minor, and engaging in a sexual act with that minor or causing that minor to engage in a sexual act. - Second degree sexual abuse of a minor: Being 18 years of age or older, in a significant relationship with a minor, and engaging in a sexual contact with that minor or causing that minor to engage in a sexual contact. - First degree sexual abuse of a secondary education student: Any teacher, counselor, principal, coach, or other person of authority in a secondary level school who engages in a sexual act with a student under the age of 20 years enrolled in that school or school system, or causes that student to engage in a sexual act. - Second degree sexual abuse of a secondary education student: Any teacher, counselor, principal, coach, or other person of authority in a secondary level school who engages in sexual conduct with a student under the age of 20 years enrolled in that school or school system, or causes that student to engage in sexual conduct.

+• Enticing a child or minor:

+0 Being at least 4 years older than a child or being in a significant relationship with a minor and